Vinyasa Flow Yoga

 Yoga is a state of wholeness- nothing lacking, everything perfect- just not finished yet…

 Natalie will be a registered Yoga Alliance 500 hr Vinyasa teacher as of September 2012, you can join the progressive classes at any level and benefit from the immersion into a practice that challenges your conceptions of possibility and grounds you in the magic and potential of everyday living.

-I started practicing in 2002, and have been teaching since 2006.
-Starting as a dedicated Ashtanga follower, I now focus on Vinyassa Flow and Hatha Yoga.
+I started practising in 2002, and have been teaching since 2006.
+Starting as a dedicated Ashtanga follower, I now focus on Vinyasa Flow and Hatha Yoga.

 While living overseas I was blessed to study with several AYRI Certified Ashtanga teachers in Taiwan and Thailand, as well as with Guruji Pattabhi Jois and Sharath in Mysore, India.
-I’ve done several 200hr Teacher Trainings and studied with many international Anusara teachers, including Martin Kirk who is an expert in Anatomy and Yoga Therapeutics in the USA.
+I’ve done several 200hrs of Teacher Training and studied with many international Anusara teachers, including Martin Kirk who is an expert in Anatomy and Yoga Therapeutics in the USA.